Jon Mann's Photo

 POLITICS and PHILOSOPHY

-I served in Vietnam, and have worked as a teacher, parole agent, and run for political office.
-The career I loved the most was flight attendant, supervisor and manager for supplemental (unscheduled charter) airlines.
+The career I loved the most was as an international flight attendant manager for supplemental (unscheduled charter) airlines.
 For 20 years I traveled all over the world transporting passengers to exotic locations, prisoner flights, emergency disaster relief, evacuating refugees from war zones, transporting US troops and United Nations Peacekeepers.

 Why I’m on Couchsurfing

-As a young hippie, long before the internet I traveled the world looking for adventure, crashing wherever I found space; Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, icaves in the Mediterranean.
+As a young hippie, long before the internet, I traveled the world looking for adventure, crashing wherever I found space; Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, caves in the Mediterranean.
 I met Joni Mitchell in 1969 in Matala, Crete, where there was a community of hippies living in caves.

 COUCH SURFING EXPERIENCE